privateerproj/privateer/README.md

 ### Local Development Prerequisites

-- **Go 1.25.1 or later** - Required for building Privateer and running tests
+- **Go 1.25.1 or later** - Required for building pvtr and running tests
 - **Make** - For using the Makefile build targets

 ### Testing